 The MARID research group is an informal collection of researchers from anywhere in the world.
 We form this research group as we believe that together we can better identify areas for future investigation and solve problems via cross-disciplinary collaboration.
 There is no membership or joining fee.

 INTERNATIONAL MARID CONFERENCE SERIES

 Under the aegis of the North Sea Hydrographic Commission, a workshop on marine sand wave dynamics was organised by the French Naval Hydrographic and Oceanographic Office (SHOM) and the University of Lille 1 (France) back in 2000.
-This workshop was succeeded by conferences covering marine and river dune dynamics in 2004 (University of Twente, Enschede, The Netherlands), in 2008 (University of Leeds, United Kingdom), in 2013 (Royal Belgian Institute of Natural Sciences, Belgium) and in 2016 (Bangor University, North Wales, United Kingdom).
-Now known by the acronym MARID, these conferences provide state-of-the-art overviews in fundamental and applied knowledge of marine and river dunes.
+This workshop was succeeded by conferences covering marine and river dune dynamics in 2004 (University of Twente, Enschede, The Netherlands), in 2008 (University of Leeds, United Kingdom), in 2013 (Royal Belgian Institute of Natural Sciences, Belgium), in 2016 (Bangor University, North Wales, United Kingdom), and in 2019 (MARUM, University of Bremen, Germany).

-MARINE AND RIVER DUNES
+MARINE AND RIVER BEDFORMS